Gigaspaces/xap-docs/site/content/release_notes/lifecycle.markdown

 ---
 type: post
-title:  Product Lifecycle and End-of-Life Policy
+title:  Product Life Cycle and End-of-Life Policy
 categories: RELEASE_NOTES
 parent: none
 weight: 100000
 ---

-This page explains GigaSpaces’ product lifecycle's End-of-Life (EOL) policy relating to GigaSpaces' products and related third-party products, extended support, upgrade path, and [available assistance](http://www.gigaspaces.com/services-offering-overview).
-The page also provides a product support roadmap to assist GigaSpaces' customers with future planning.
+This page explains the life cycle and End-of-Life (EOL) policy for GigaSpaces' products and related third-party products, along with information about extended support, upgrading, and [available assistance](http://www.gigaspaces.com/services-offering-overview).
+The page also provides a product support roadmap to assist customers with future planning.
 All customers should refer to the specific service list they purchased to determine the specific level of support to which they are entitled.

-#### GigaSpaces Product Lifecycle Policy
+# GigaSpaces Product Life Cycle Policy

-The common GigaSpaces  product lifecycle policy is based on the following guidelines (unless stated otherwise in your service contract):
+The GigaSpaces product life cycle policy is based on the following guidelines (unless stated otherwise in your service contract):

-- New policy change: For all versions, GigaSpaces provides technical product support for 2 years, starting from next upcoming public GA of the release of the relevant product version.
+- New policy change: For all versions, GigaSpaces provides technical product support for 2 years, starting from the next upcoming public GA of the release of the relevant product version.
 - Effective as of the official Support Discontinuance Date (2 years starting from next upcoming public GA) these versions will no longer be supported under a standard support agreement.
 Extended Support may be available for an additional limited period, for an extra fee.
 Please contact GigaSpaces' Customer Service for more information.
-- Maintenance releases (Service Packs) are scheduled to be publicly available every 6-8 weeks and are driven by customer feedback.
+- Maintenance releases (service packs) are scheduled to be publicly available every 6-8 weeks and are driven by customer feedback.
 The above, is the planned schedule however does not constitute a firm commitment to produce a release at every such interval.

+## Backwards Compatibility

+GigaSpaces guarantees backwards compatibility under the following conditions:

+- APIs - For two major versions going forward, and/or two years after a change in functionality.
+- Client-server compatibility - For two major versions (clients are guaranteed to work with servers running the next major version).
+- Server-server compatibility - For service packs on the same version only.

-####  End-of-Life Policy
+##  End-of-Life Policy

-GigaSpaces products reach the end of their Product Lifecycle for a number of reasons, including product evolution due to market requirements, and replacement by more advanced versions with richer functionality.
+GigaSpaces products may reach End of Life for a number of reasons, including product evolution due to market requirements, or replacement by more advanced versions with richer functionality.

-GigaSpaces recognizes that end-of-life milestones often have a broad impact on GigaSpaces' customers in their IT environment.
-With that in mind, we have put out a long-term end-of-life policy, which we publish in advance, to assist customers with the management of their transition to newer versions, and to help customers understand how GigaSpaces' Customer Service can help with the migration of applications.
+GigaSpaces recognizes that end-of-life milestones can have a signification impact on the IT environment of our customers.
+With this in mind, we have put out a long-term end-of-life policy that is published in advance, to assist customers in  managing the transition to a newer version, and to help customers understand how GigaSpaces' Customer Service can help with the migrating affected applications.

-#### Extended Support
+## Extended Support

-- Extended Support (beyond the Support Discontinuance Date) enables you to upgrade your systems to the most recent version, beyond the Support Discontinuance Date.
-Extended Support may be available for a limited period, for an extra fee.
+- Extended Support (beyond the Support Discontinuance Date) enables you to upgrade your systems to the most recent version after the Support Discontinuance Date.
+Extended Support may be available for a limited period for an extra fee.
 It includes telephone support and access to a web support portal.
-- During this time, temporary patches will be available, but service packs are not planned.
+- During the Extended Support period, temporary patches are available but there are no planned service packs.
-- Extended Support and maintenance services for GigaSpaces products are given on the condition that the customer has already paid all the standard support and maintenance service fees owed up to the time Extended Support is required.
+- Extended Support and maintenance services for GigaSpaces products are provided on the condition that the customer has already paid all the standard support and maintenance service fees owed up to the time Extended Support is required.
-- To extend your support beyond a release’s Support Discontinuance Date, please contact GigaSpaces' [Customer Support](mailto:support@gigaspaces.com).
+- To extend your support beyond a release’s Support Discontinuance Date, contact GigaSpaces [Customer Support](mailto:support@gigaspaces.com).

-#### Upgrade Path and Assistance
+# Upgrade Path and Assistance

+- The recommended upgrade path is to the latest GigaSpaces {{%latestxaprelease%}} series of editions.
+Please refer to this Upgrade Guide for more details.
+- Customers on annual subscriptions can also upgrade to the latest release.
-- Upgrading will ensure that you are leveraging all of the bug fixes and improvements of the most current version, and will ensure our ability to properly support you should you encounter any issues.
+- Upgrading to the latest stable version provides access to all of the current bug fixes and improvements, and ensures our ability to properly support you should you encounter any issues.
 Furthermore, GigaSpaces has made tremendous improvements in scalability, stability, performance, user experience, and functionality in version {{%latestxaprelease%}}.
-Upgrading your application to the latest {{%latestxaprelease%}} version and migrating to our latest best practices will ensure you leverage the product's technology to its fullest potential, minimizing deployment risks, while shortening project cycle times.
+Upgrading your application to the latest {{%latestxaprelease%}} version and migrating to our latest best practices will ensure that you leverage the product's technology to its fullest potential, minimizing deployment risks while shortening project cycle times.
 GigaPro are modular consultancy and professional services designed to ensure smooth and effective deployment of GigaSpaces solutions.
-- The recommended upgrade path is to the latest GigaSpaces {{%latestxaprelease%}} series of editions.
-Please refer to this Upgrade Guide for more details.
-- Customers on annual subscription can upgrade to latest release as well.

-Upon request, GigaSpaces' [Consulting Services](mailto:ps@gigaspaces.com) experts can offer you [GigaPro™ Upgrade Support Package](http://www.gigaspaces.com/services-offering-overview), which include the following services tailored to your needs:
+Upon request, GigaSpaces [Consulting Services](mailto:ps@gigaspaces.com) experts can offer you [GigaPro™ Upgrade Support Package](http://www.gigaspaces.com/services-offering-overview), which include the following services tailored to your needs:

 {{%vbar%}}
 - Supporting the new version rollout process, tuning, and stability

-- Upgrade Assessment
+- Upgrade assessment

-- System Architecture Design
+- System architecture design

-- XAP Delta Core Training (Educational program as part of GigaSpaces University)
+- XAP delta core training (educational program as part of GigaSpaces University)

-- Assisted Development Services During Upgrade – up on demand
+- Assisted development services during upgrade – on demand

-- Code & System Review
+- Code and system review

-- Upgraded Production Environment Setup
+- Upgraded production environment setup

-- Extended Rollout Support
+- Extended rollout support
 {{%/vbar%}}

-#### Product Releases Plan & End of Life Retirement Calendar
+# Product Release Plan and End-of-Life Retirement Calendar

 |Product Release [1] |	GA Date | Last Maintenance Service Pack Release|Planned Next Maintenance Service Pack Release [2]|Support Discontinuance ("End of Life") [3]|